shawngp/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection
-Plant Disease Detection using a MobileNet, a lightweight CNN.
+Plant Disease Detection using MobileNet, a lightweight CNN.